morelinq/MoreLINQ/README.md

 This method has 3 overloads.

+### Flatten

+Flattens a sequence containing arbitrarily-nested sequences.

+This method has 2 overloads.

 ### Fold

 Returns the result of applying a function to a sequence with 1 to 16 elements.